OpShin/opshin/README.md

 1. Make sure you understand EUTxOs, Addresses, Validators etc on Cardano.
 [There is a wonderful crashcourse by @KtorZ](https://aiken-lang.org/fundamentals/eutxo).
 The contract will work on these concepts
 2. Make sure you understand python.
 Eopsin works like python and uses python.
 There are tons of tutorials for python, choose what suits you best.
 3. Make sure your contract is valid python and the types check out.
-Write simple contracts first and run them using `eopsin eval` to get a feeling for how they work.
+Write simple contracts first and run them using `opshin eval` to get a feeling for how they work.
-4. Make sure your contract is valid eopsin code.
-Run `eopsin compile` and look at the compiler erros for guidance along what works and doesn't work and why.
+4. Make sure your contract is valid opshin code.
+Run `opshin compile` and look at the compiler erros for guidance along what works and doesn't work and why.
-5. Dig into the [`examples`](https://github.com/OpShin/eopsin/tree/master/examples) to understand common patterns.
-Check out the [`prelude`](https://eopsin.opshin.dev/eopsin/prelude.html) for understanding how the Script Context is structured and how complex datums are defined.
+5. Dig into the [`examples`](https://github.com/OpShin/opshin/tree/master/examples) to understand common patterns.
+Check out the [`prelude`](https://opshin.opshin.dev/opshin/prelude.html) for understanding how the Script Context is structured and how complex datums are defined.
-6. Check out the [sample repository](https://github.com/OpShin/eopsin-example) to find a sample setup for developing your own contract.
+6. Check out the [sample repository](https://github.com/OpShin/opshin-example) to find a sample setup for developing your own contract.

-In summary, a smart contract in eopsin is defined by the function `validator` in your contract file.
+In summary, a smart contract in opshin is defined by the function `validator` in your contract file.
 The function validates that a specific value can be spent, minted, burned, withdrawn etc, depending on where it is invoked/used as a credential.
 If the function fails (i.e. raises an error of any kind such as a `KeyError` or `AssertionError`) the validation is denied, and the funds can not be spent, minted, burned etc.

 > There is a subtle difference here in comparison to most other Smart Contract languages.
-> In eopsin a validator may return anything (in particular also `False`) - as long as it does not fail, the execution is considered valid.
+> In opshin a validator may return anything (in particular also `False`) - as long as it does not fail, the execution is considered valid.
 > This is more similar to how contracts in Solidity always pass, unless they run out of gas or hit an error.
 > So make sure to `assert` what you want to ensure to hold for validation!